-9. The Board may, by notification in the Official Gazette, declare Power to declare places to be warehousing stations at which alone public warehouses places to be may be appointed and private warehouses may be licensed.
+9. The Board may, by notification in the Official Gazette, declare deciare places to be warehousing stations at which alone public warehouses warehousing may be appointed and private warehouses may be licensed.

-warehousing stations.
+Appointment of boarding stations.

-10. The Collector of Customs may, by notification in the Official Appoint-Gazette, appoint, in or near any customs port, a boarding station for boarding the purpose of boarding of, or disembarkation from, vessels by officers stations. of customs.
+10. The Collector of Customs may, by notification in the Official Gazette, appoint, in or near any customs port, a boarding station for the purpose of boarding of, or disembarkation from, vessels by officers of customs.